Design, Art & Architecture

 The transformed One&Only Le Saint Géran celebrates Mauritius

-The iconic One&Only Le Saint Géran in Mauritius has emerged transformed, following a multi-million-dollar renovation that has seen the entire resort completely reimagined.
+The iconic One&Only Le Saint Géran in Mauritius has emerged transformed, following a multi-million-dollar renovation in 2017 that has seen the entire resort completely reimagined.
 Redefining ultra-luxury in the Indian Ocean and beyond, the comprehensive redesign has introduced a modern, beach-inspired décor, embracing Mauritian materials, culture and art throughout the renowned resort.

 Long hailed as the legendary iconic luxury retreat in Mauritius, One&Only Le Saint Géran has retained what guests have always loved - a sense of exclusive seclusion on its own private peninsula with a beachfront and calm lagoon unlike any other resort on the island.
 Nestled within lush tropical surroundings, the resort’s colonial-style architecture has been lovingly preserved while the interiors have received a contemporary, ultra-luxury update, incorporating stylish design references to traditional Mauritian lifestyle and architecture such as local plantation manor houses, sugar cane kilns and soft palm-thatched roofs.